nazir1007/ecommerce_api/README.md

 http://localhost:3000/api/product/details/:id

-● Product Details: Implement an endpoint that fetches the detailed information of a specific product by its ID.
+● Product Details: Implemented an endpoint that fetches the detailed information of a specific product by its ID.

 Method :- Get Request